GoogleCloudPlatform/professional-services/tools/airflow-v1-to-v2-migration/README.md

 ## DEPLOYMENT:

-This tool takes the input DAG based on the location provided in the --_input_dag_folder_ parameter.
-It reads through the input DAG and look for the import statements, operators and arguments to be changed based on the _rules.csv_ file which is either the default rules.csv under the ./migration_rules folder or can be custom created in a similar pattern as the default rules.csv file.
-This can be provided to the tool using --_rules_file_ parameter.
-The changes are made and the output DAG file is saved under the location provided in --_output_DAG_ parameter as _filename_v2.py_.
-A default or custom comment is added above all the changes made in the DAG files indicating the type of change done.
-The tool takes 6 parameters - 2 required and 4 optional as listed below,

 This tool processes the input Directed Acyclic Graph's (DAG) based on the location provided in the --input_dag_folder parameter.
-It scans the input DAG's' for import statements, operators, and arguments that require changes according to the rules.csv file.
+It scans the input DAG's for import statements, operators, and arguments that require changes according to the rules.csv file.
 The rules.csv file can either be the default rules.csv under the ./migration_rules folder or a custom file created in a similar pattern.
 To use a custom rules file, provide it to the tool using the --rules_file parameter.

-Upon applying the changes, the output DAG file is saved under the location specified in the --output_DAG parameter as filename_v2.py.
+Upon applying the changes, the output DAG files are saved under the location specified in the --output_DAG parameter as filename_v2.py.
 A comment is added above each change made in the DAG files, indicating the type of modification.
 The tool accepts six parameters, with two being required and four being optional.
 The parameters are as follows: